UKGovLD/ukgovldwg/README.md

 8. Check everything

     Go to [localhost](http://localhost:4000), check if everything is as you wanted.
+Be careful, links may redirect you to the online version so check if you are still on localhost if your changes don't appear.

 9. Push it to GitHub